• Skip to primary navigation

 Finalize and Fix:

-• If everything works good then make connections strong and fix parts in place.
+• If everything works good then make connections strong and fix parts in place and if want to keep forever then solder all parts on PCB.

 Note:

-• By doing all these steps we can make voltage regulator circuit with short circuit protection.
+• By doing all these steps we can make voltage regulator circuit with short circuit protection; but be careful always when working with electronics especially when there is power and high current.

 Conclusion:

-To conclude this High Current IC 7805 Voltage Regulator Power Supply Circuit help normal LM7805 give more current for big devices.
+To conclude, this High Current IC 7805 Voltage Regulator Power Supply Circuit help normal LM7805 give more current for big devices.

-It give stable 5V output even for heavy load because it uses extra transistor, heatsink and small capacitor for smooth working.
+Also, it give stable 5V output even for heavy load because it uses extra transistor, heatsink and small capacitor for smooth working.

-If circuit is build carefully and tests nice then it will work good.
+Hence, if circuit is build carefully and tests nice then it will work good.

-Filed Under: Power Supply Circuits
+Filed Under: DIY Projects, Power Supply Circuits, Voltage Regulator

 About Admin-Lavi